Pylons/pyramid/docs/tutorials/modwsgi/index.rst

        $ cd modwsgi
        $ /usr/local/bin/virtualenv --no-site-packages env

 #.
-Install :mod:`pyramid` into the newly created virtualenv:
+Install :app:`Pyramid` into the newly created virtualenv:

     .. code-block:: text

        $ cd ~/modwsgi/env
        $ bin/easy_install pyramid

 #.
-Create and install your :mod:`pyramid` application.
+Create and install your :app:`Pyramid` application.
 For the
     purposes of this tutorial, we'll just be using the ``bfg_starter`` application as a baseline application.
-Substitute your existing :mod:`pyramid` application as necessary if you already have one.
+Substitute your existing :app:`Pyramid` application as necessary if you already have one.

     .. code-block:: text